MarlBurroW/rust-commander/README.md

 ### Configuration details
+The RCON configuration is the minimal configuration requirement to run RustCommander, but you can remove the Slack or the Discord configuration if you don't want to use on of them.
 #### RCON

 - `host`: The IP Address or the hostname of your Rust Server.
 - `webrcon_port`: The WebRCON port of your Rust server (defined with the **+rcon_port**).